Frequently Asked Questions

 We’re aiming to be very fair here.
-Each business is very different, but on average we would value your business the same way a business broker would if you were selling the entire thing.
+Each business is very different, but on average we would value your business just a bit higher than a business broker would if you were selling the entire thing.

 Q: How do you get paid?

-We get compensated with profit distributions and/or the eventual full exit of the business if the founder ever chooses that route.
+We get compensated with profit distributions, and the eventual full exit of the business if the founder ever chooses that route.
 We would be on the same terms as the founder on a pro-rata basis.

 Q: How are we different from traditional funds?

 - We write a check directly to the founder, not to the business.